mattbierner/char-flip/README.md

 # About
 *char-flip* is experiment that lets you flip a single character in a tweet.
-With the right flip, the result can be highly entertaining.
+The right flip can have entertaining results.

 ![](images/example.png)